 Foundation wall insulation protection board for cold climates subject to ground swelling and soil heaving from freeze and thaw cycles.
 Soil movement between cold winters and hot summers can erode and wear away buried rigid insulation over exterior foundations walls.
 We recommend a minimum of 3/8" (9mm) thick for protection board for buried insulation for most types of soils subject to these effects.
 Withstands pressure of frozen earth pushing against exterior foundations preventing damage to insulation.

-Existing Wall Refinishing System: Magnesiacore resistance to salt and chlorine makes it an ideal wallboard material for protection covering and/or re-facing for masonry or concrete surfaces that are prone to salt damage in costal areas, seaside buildings and for the interior of swimming pool building walls and ceilings that otherwise undergo periodic maintenance for salt or chlorine damage.
-Magnesiacore mechanically fastened to walls using Stainless Steel (SS) Masonry Screws and SS Clips provides a quick and easy, less expensive, and more durable solution to other more costly protective coatings.
-On-going maintenance procedures over the long term results in significant savings to the building owner by reducing the frequency of retrofits.
+Existing Wall Refinishing System: Salt and chlorine resistance makes magnesiacore the ideal wallboard for protective covering and/or re-facing for masonry and concrete surfaces.
+Protect your seaside construction prone to salt damage, or your interior swimming pool building walls and ceilings.
+Magnesiacore mechanically fastened to walls using Stainless Steel (SS) Masonry Screws and SS Clips provides a quick, easy, less expensive, and more durable solution to more costly protective coatings.
+Make maintenance long, not short term.

-For the signage industry in place of high end exterior grade plywood and composite panels Magnesiacore provides a novel and suitable alternative for sign boards, bill boards and signage panels, making an economical alternative to exterior sign plywood.
-As machinable material, use for carving and cut out or routered signs render interesting stone like effects.
-Usable as a exceptional and durable paint substrates for watercolors, oils, acrylic, pastels and most other graphic arts medium.
+For the signage industry: Magnesiacore provides a novel alternative for sign boards in place of high end exterior grade plywood and composite panels.
+As a machinable material, carving and routering achieves interesting effects.
+Magnesiacore is also an exceptional durable paint substrate for watercolors, oils, acrylic, pastels and other graphic arts.

-Finish Flooring: Magnesiacore is suitable as a novel finishing material for floors.
-By laminating to sub-floors with adhesives; or using concealed fasteners, nails or screws, with visible plugs etc., and grouted or otherwise with reveal jointing Magnesiacore can receive sealers directly for an attractive, interesting and economical floor finish.
-Since the color is throughout the material and not a surface feature this allows for sanding, refinishing and to regenerate worn floor surfaces over time.
+Finish Flooring: Magnesiacore is a unique and attractive finishing material for floors.
+Laminate to sub-floors with adhesives, or use concealed fasteners, nails or screws with visible plugs.
+Magnesiacore can receive sealers directly for a raw, economic floor finish.
+Since the color is throughout the material and not just a surface feature, sanding and refinishing lets you regenerate worn floor surfaces over time.

 For wood frame construction: Magnesiacore provides a concrete like floor with ease by laminating over plywood floor sheathing.
 Wood frame structures receive the added benefit of fireproofing between floor levels as well as acoustic and thermal resistance improvements that plywood does not provide.
 Tendency for squeaky wood floors is reduced with Magnesiacore being more rigid than plywood.
 Separating living spaces of homes from the wood structure creates fire separation between rooms.
 If a fire starts in a room that has Magnesiacore on the floors, wall and ceilings; fire can be contained within the room for an hour or more giving ample time for smoke alarms and intervention to limit the extent of fire damage to the contents of the room, minimizing the risks of fire spreading to structures and other rooms.